-Alternatives 2 and 3 would modify the commercial king mackerel trip limit from its current level to some higher level, and Alternative 4 would eliminate the trip limit.
-Preferred Alternative 2 would increase the trip limit to 35,000 lbs whole weight, Alternative 3 would increase the trip limit to 45,000 lbs whole weight, and Alternative 4 would eliminate the gillnet trip limit for commercial king mackerel fishermen.
-Increases in the trip limit are not expected to have measurable negative biological impacts, so long as the Gulf Florida West Coast Southern Subzone gillnet annual catch limit (ACL) for king mackerel is not exceeded.
+Alternative 2 would increase the trip limit to 35,000 lbs, Preferred Alternative 3 would increase the trip limit to 45,000 lbs, and Alternative 4 would eliminate the trip limit for commercial king mackerel gillnet fishermen.
+Increases in the trip limit are not expected to have measurable negative biological impacts, as long as the Florida West Coast Southern Subzone gillnet ACL for king mackerel is not exceeded.
+Although the ACL was exceeded regularly in the past, landings have been below the ACL in the last three years due to cooperation between fishermen, dealers, and NMFS.

 Fishermen claim that more than 90% of gillnet strikes yield less than 45,000 lbs of fish; however, it is possible to land more than 45,000 lbs with the current allowable gear.
 Removing the current trip limit would eliminate the fines for exceeding the trip limit- a main grievance of the industry.
 However, with no trip limit in place, the National Marine Fisheries Service (NMFS) will have less effective mechanisms to project the pace of landings to close the gillnet component of the fishery before its ACL is exceeded.
-Since it can take up to 48 hours for verified landings and dealer reports to come to NMFS from the SEFSC, the absence of a trip limit will result in less predictability in the pace of landings, making the timely closure of the gillnet component more difficult (see Action 3 for changes in electronic reporting).
+Because it can take up to 48 hours for verified landings and dealer reports to come to NMFS from the Southeast Fisheries Science Center (SEFSC), the absence of a trip limit will result in less predictability in the pace of landings, making the timely closure of the gillnet component more difficult (see Action 3 for changes in electronic reporting).